Qué ver en Nueva Delhi, Tumba Humayun

 In the afternoon we went to a neighborhood called Hauz Khas, which is known as the “bohemian area of Delhi” or the “hipster neighborhood”.
 In this neighborhood, there is a huge park with a lake and beautiful gardens where you can walk among tombs and old buildings in ruins.

 There is also an area of bars and shops where you can go shopping or have a drink in the evening.
-If you are looking for a relaxed walk during the day or an atmosphere at night, this is the place for you.
+If you are looking for a relax walk during the day or party at night, this is the place for you.

 New Delhi - Hauz Khas